Majoka2001/Car_Class_Prediction/README.md

 # 🚗 Car Evaluation: Categorical Feature Association Analysis

-This project explores the relationships between categorical features in the **Car Evaluation Dataset** using statistical association tests.
-The aim is to deeply understand the structure of the data before proceeding to feature encoding and machine learning.
+This project explores the relationships between categorical features in the **Car Evaluation Dataset** using statistical association tests like chi2 test, spearman correlation coefficient and kendall tau before proceeding to preprocessing tasks like feature encoding, feature engineering and scaling and handling data imbalance using SMOTE.
+Then, an SVC classifier is used to make predictions about Car Classes on test data.

 ---